Consistent Robust Adversarial Prediction for General Multiclass Classification: Adversarial Prediction Formulation

 In multiclass ordinal classification (also known as ordinal regression), the discrete class labels being predicted have an inherent order (e.g., \emph{poor}, \emph{fair}, \emph{good}, \emph{very good}, and \emph{excellent} labels).
 The absolute error, $\text{loss}(\hat{y},y) = |\hat{y}-y|$ between label prediction ($\hat{y} \in \mathcal{Y}$) and actual label ($y \in \mathcal{Y}$) is a canonical ordinal regression loss metric.
 The adversarial surrogate loss for ordinal classification using the absolute loss metric is defined in Eq. \eqref{eq:al-lp}, where $\Lbf$ is the absolute loss matrix (e.g., Figure \ref{fig:lm-abs} for a five class ordinal classification).
 The constraints in Eq. \eqref{eq:al-lp} form a convex polytope $\Cbb$.
 Below is an example of the half-space representation of $\Cbb$ for a four-class ordinal classification problem.

-By analyzing the extreme points of $\Cbb$, we define the adversarial surrogate loss for ordinal classification with absolute loss $\text{AL}^{\text{ord}}$ as stated in Theorem \ref{thm:ermloss-abs}. \begin{theorem} An adversarial ordinal classification predictor with absolute loss is obtained by choosing parameters ${\theta}$ that minimize the empirical risk of the surrogate loss function:
+By analyzing the extreme points of $\Cbb$, we define the adversarial surrogate loss for ordinal classification with absolute loss $\text{AL}^{\text{ord}}$ as stated in Theorem \ref{thm:ermloss-abs}. \begin{theorem} An adversarial ordinal classification predictor with absolute loss is obtained by choosing a predictive function that minimize the empirical risk of the surrogate loss function:

 \end{theorem}

 \begin{proof} The $\text{AL}^{\text{ord}}$ above corresponds to the set of ``extreme points"

 This means $\qvec$ can only have one or two non-zero elements (note that $i$ and $j$ can be equal) with uniform probability of $\frac{1}{2}$ and the value of $v$ is $\frac{j-i}{2}$.